The Cure for Superficial Faith: How to Strengthen Your Faith in God

 By Fr.
 Robert J. Spitzer, S.J., Ph.D.

 It’s impossible to know God and to love God if you’re not really sure He exists.
 This radical uncertainty is a problem for many Catholics, and our culture often makes the problem worse by belittling faith as unscientific.
-The result can be a faith so weakened by doubt it becomes “Pascalian” – a mere wager that God is real, as opposed to a deep conviction that He is at work in our lives.
+The result can be a superficial Christianity so weakened by doubt it becomes “Pascalian” – a mere wager that God is real, as opposed to a deep conviction that He is at work in our lives.
 I’ve discussed the risks that arise when faith gets stuck at this superficial level.
-Superficial faith, rooted in shallow soil, bears little fruit.
+Superficial faith, rooted in shallow soil, bears little fruit: we become false Christians.

-So how does one get beyond superficial faith to build a real relationship with God?
+So how does one get beyond superficial faith to build a real relationship with Jesus Christ?
 I think that there are three blocks that have to be removed to make way for spiritual growth.

 • The first block is, “I’m not sure that God exists and is truly present.”

 • The second block is, “I’m not sure if Jesus exists and is present.”

 • The third block is, “I’m not sure if I’ll ever be worthy of the love of Christ or of his guidance.”

 There is so much to be said about how to strengthen your faith by acting against each of these blocks.
 Let me focus mainly on the first one for now and address the other two at a later time.